 Heart rate measurement is in the form of handgrip sensors which is disappointing as handgrip sensors are notoriously inaccurate.
 If it’s a general guide you’re looking for, then they’re fine but if you actually want to monitor your heart rate then this system does fall short and you’d be better off purchasing a heart rate monitor watch for this purpose.

 The GB40 features a water bottle holder (something that’s often missing on upright bikes) and that it also comes with good warranty cover in the form of Reebok’s 2-year parts and labour warranty.

 The Reebok One GB40 is OK.
 The build quality is OK and the workout you get is OK (though you might want to upgrade that saddle).
-However, compared with models from other manufacturers with similar price tags it falls short.
-As an example, for a difference in price less than the cost of most peoples weekly shopping, the Viavito Satori gives you a smoother ride thanks to a heavy 9kg flywheel, 32 levels of computer-controlled resistance, 20 programmes including a range of heart rate control workouts, a built-in heart rate receiver, 4 user profiles, and a 140kg max user weight that reflects the quality of the build.
+However, there's a few places where it falls short so we'd recommend paying a bit more and opting for something like the DKN AM-E which gives you a smoother ride thanks to a heavier 8kg flywheel, 32 levels of computer-controlled resistance, 16 programmes including a range of heart rate control workouts, a built-in heart rate receiver, 4 user profiles, and a 140 kg max user weight that reflects the quality of the build.
 It's more comfortable too!

 Reebok One GB40 Specifications

 - Large 131 x 67mm (5×2.6in) LCD display

 - Feedback: Speed, distance, time, RPM, calories, pulse, clock